Hedzer/dom-controller/README.md

     detach(): Promise<void> { }
 }

+//@ts-ignore
 window.DomController.registerController(ToDo);
 ```

-Both the `IController` interface and `window` ambient should be zero cost abstractions that add no weight to your build size.
+The `IController` interface should be a zero cost abstraction that adds no weight to your build size.

 ## Lifecycle Events
 `controller.attached` is dispatched once a controller is attached.